NICMx/Jool/doc/usr/en/usr-flags-global.md

 In the case of TCP, the situation is a little more complicated because the IPv4 node might be attempting a <a href="https://github.com/NICMx/NAT64/issues/58#issuecomment-43537094" target="_blank">Simultaneous Open of TCP Connections</a>.
 To really know what's going on, Jool has to store the packet for 6 seconds.

 `--maximum-simultaneous-opens` is the maximum amount of packets Jool will store at a time.
-The default means that you can have up to 10 "simultaneous" simultaneous opens; Jool will fall back to answer the ICMP error message on the eleventh one.
+The default means that you can have up to 10 "simultaneous" simultaneous opens; Jool will fall back to immediately answer the ICMP error message on the eleventh one.

 ### `--source-icmpv6-errors-better`

 - Type: Boolean
 - Default: False
-- Modes: NAT64 only
+- Modes: Stateful NAT64 only
 - Translation direction: IPv4 to IPv6 (ICMP errors only)
 - Source: [Issue 132](https://github.com/NICMx/NAT64/issues/132)